Building Equality Policy: Buyers

 Policy application

-• Valued at $20 million or more (excluding GST)
+• valued at $20 million or more (excluding GST)

 • Construct-only

-• Design & Construct
+• Design and construct

 • Partnerships Victoria agreements